 It is also important to local residents that the public realm of the town centre - High Street, Couching Street, Shirburn Street - be improved, and that the retail and commercial offer which reflects Watlington's role at the heart of the Parish and for surrounding parishes, be protected and enhanced.
 Effective traffic management strategies combined with improved provision for pedestrians will make a very positive contribution to the economic vitality of the town.
-Proposals will be incorporated into the Watlington Traffic Management Strategy 2017 (in preparation).
+Proposals are incorporated into the Watlington Traffic Management Plan 2017 (WNDP 13).